February 15, 2025 – Wild Coast Raw Pet Food has been identified as the potential source of a bird flu infection in house cats in Oregon.

-The cats became ill in early February after consuming raw pet food manufactured by Wild Coast LLC.
+Two cats from different households became ill in early February after consuming raw pet food manufactured by Wild Coast LLC.
 Sadly, their illness was so severe they had to be euthanized.

-The Washington State Department of Agriculture issued a public health alert warning on Friday specifically about Wild Coast Raw Boneless Free Range Chicken Formula with lot numbers 22660 and 22664 and the best by date December 2025.
+The Washington State Department of Agriculture issued a public health alert warning specifically about Wild Coast Raw Boneless Free Range Chicken Formula with lot numbers #22660 and #22664 and the best by date December 2025.

 Pets with bird flu infections may have a fever, lethargy, low appetite, reddened or inflamed eyes, discharge from the eyes and nose, difficulty breathing, and/or neurological signs like tremors, seizure, incoordination, or blindness.